nccgroup/depthcharge/python/README.md

 ## Installation

-Given that the Depthcharge is still in its "alpha" state, its dependencies and API may change across version.
+Given that the Depthcharge is still in its "beta" state, its dependencies and API may change across version.
 As such, users are encouraged to install it into a [virtual environment](https://docs.python.org/3/library/venv.html) (venv), rather than system-wide.
 Below are the commands required to do this.